About these numbers

 How to combine tool plus methodology, the recommended stack

 The stacking pattern is simple.
 Pick the tool that fits your ICP and budget from the seven leaders.
+If you want a fast read on your technical AEO baseline before buying any subscription, the free AEO checker surfaces crawler access gaps, schema issues, and llms.txt status in one pass without account setup.
 Run the baseline for one quarter on the tool.
 Ship the FORKOFF audit at the end of the first quarter.
 Run the four-week remediation queue.
 Re-run on the same tool plus the methodology rerun in parallel.
 The output is a per-surface citation rate delta plus a documented remediation log that survives team turnover.

 Lane-fit decision by ICP and budget